CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A8 Secure protocols for remote maintenance [IT operation]

 It SHOULD use current and considered secure communication protocols.
 The communication SHOULD be encrypted.
 Based on the protection needs of the institution, suitable cryptographic procedures for the realization of a tunnel SHOULD be used.
-In order for the protocols used to be properly managed and the security requirements taken into account, information on vulnerabilities in the specialized press or relevant sources SHOULD be observed and continuously updated.
+In order to properly manage the protocols used and to take into account the security requirements, information on vulnerabilities from the specialized press or relevant sources SHOULD be observed and continuously updated.

 #### OPS.2.4.A9 Selection of suitable remote maintenance tools [IT operation]
 The selection of suitable remote maintenance tools SHOULD be based on the operational, safety and data protection requirements of the institution.
 All procurement decisions SHOULD be agreed with the person in charge of purchasing, the system and application manager and the security management.